OpenF2/F2/README.md

 `$> grunt --help`

 Some Mac users have run into a Grunt "cannot run in wd" error when using `grunt` and/or `npm install`.
-If you're getting that error in your shell, try using '--unsafe-perm' [as discussed here](https://github.com/isaacs/npm/issues/2984).
+If you're getting that error in your shell, try using `--unsafe-perm` [as discussed here](https://github.com/isaacs/npm/issues/2984).

 #### NuGet Package